One minute guide: Start in Leeds

 It is a key source of impartial information, advice and guidance for all young people, wherever they are learning, and is a universal resource provided by Leeds City Council to support young people in Leeds to transition from school into work.

-Designed and developed by Leeds based U-Explore Limited, the localised Information, Advice and Guidance (IAG) platform offers all young people moving through secondary school education and into work the opportunity to access, through their computer, phone and tablet, the best and most up to-date labour market information to inform their future study and career choices.
+Designed and developed by U-Explore Limited - a company originally founded in Leeds - the localised Information, Advice and Guidance (IAG) platform offers all young people moving through secondary school education and into work the opportunity to access the best and most up-to-date labour market information to inform their future study and career choices.

-Young people are also able to create an online digital CV which they can build up as they go through school.
+Alongside a digital profile and an online locker, young people are also able to create an online digital CV, which they can build up as they go through school.

 Information for parents, carers, professionals, teachers and advisors